 Anyone can leave a bequest and whatever the size of your gift, it will make a positive difference.

 If you’d like to discuss leaving a bequest or would like more information about how your gift will make a difference, please contact Vivienne Riddell:

 Enquiries will be treated in confidence.

-Whether you are making a will for the first time or updating your current will, and after you have provided for your loved ones, we hope you will leave a gift to Lifeline Foundation Charitable Trust – thank you!
+Whether you are making a will for the first time or updating your current will, and after you have provided for your loved ones, we hope you will leave a gift to Lifeline – a service provided by Presbyterian Support Northern – thank you!

 Preparing your Will

 To leave a gift in your will, it’s important to seek out qualified advice from a solicitor to help make sure your wishes are clearly known.

 Gifts in wills can be made in a number of ways, for example: